ajufrancis/neutron-lan/modeling.md

 - subnets
 - (other modules to be added)

-To support CRUD operations, each config module should have "add", "get", "set" and "delete" functions in it.
+To support CRUD operations, each config module should have "add", "get", "update" and "delete" functions in it.

 For example,
 - "init.run()" initializes the local system setting